hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

  ucsi-source-psy-USBC000:001@ ⇒ ../../devices/platform/USBC000:00/power_supply/ucsi-source-psy-USBC000:001
 ```

-Where `ACAD` and `BAT1` are the names of the adapters and batteries respectively for my system.
+Here, `ACAD` and `BAT1` are the adapter and battery names for your system.

 #### Brightness

-Assuming you have already set up `brightnessctl` in this section, you can use this to both see and adjust your brightness using the top bar.
+If you have `brightnessctl` set up, you can create a script to display and adjust brightness.

-First, we will write a script to get the brightness percentage with an icon, at `~/.config/polybar/brightness.sh`:
+First, create a script at `~/.config/polybar/brightness.sh`:

 ```bash
 #!/bin/bash